shortcircuits94/savoury-solutions/README.md

 ### Sitemap

-Home Page: Welcome message and ingredient input form.
+Home Page: Welcome message and ingredient input form and recipe results.

-Recipe Results: List of recipes based on selected ingredients.

 Recipe Details: Detailed view of a selected recipe.